Put Your App Online With OpenShift

 The images you uploaded before making this change will no longer display, but anything uploaded now will stick around between app rebuilds.

-COACH: Explain symbolic links.
+Explain symbolic links.

 Push code to GitHub